mikblack/python_introduction/lesson/intro.md

 - pyvcf https://pyvcf.readthedocs.org/en/latest/

-One can also do tasks commonly done in R with python using packages such as pandas (for DFs), with numpy and other packages from scipy (for math and stats), matplotlib and seaborn for plotting.
+One can also do tasks commonly done in R with Python using packages such as pandas (for DFs), with numpy and other packages from scipy (for math and stats), matplotlib and seaborn for plotting.

 - pandas http://pandas.pydata.org/
 - scipy http://www.scipy.org/